Login

 Dance Production

-Dance lighting is unique as it must accommodate movement.
-Sidelights are essential to highlight body tone and emphasise the flow of dancers&#; bodies.
-The lighting scheme should focus on shape definition.
-A simple stage setup, often just black drapes or a white cyc, works well, allowing colour changes in lighting to set the scene.
+Dance lighting is distinct as it must accommodate movement.
+Sidelights are crucial for highlighting body tones and emphasizing the flow of dancers' bodies.
+The lighting scheme should focus on defining shapes.
+A simple stage setup, typically using black drapes or a white cyc, works effectively, allowing color changes in lighting to establish the scene.

 Standard Play

-In productions focused on dialogue and plot, front lighting is crucial.
-It should come from the audience&#;s viewpoint, enabling them to clearly see facial expressions and lips moving.
-This helps the audience connect visually with the characters.
+In productions that emphasize dialogue and plot, front lighting is essential.
+This lighting should come from the audience’s viewpoint, enabling clear visibility of facial expressions and lip movements.
+Such visibility helps the audience connect visually with the characters.

 Live Music Performance

-Lighting depends on the music genre and the number of performers.
-Bold colours and wash lights can amplify energetic performances, while calmer, atmospheric lighting may suit more emotional moments.
-Spotlights can be used for seated performances or to follow moving artists.
+Lighting for live music varies depending on the music genre and the number of performers.
+Bold colors and wash lights can amplify energetic performances, while softer, atmospheric lighting can suit more emotional moments.
+Spotlights can be utilized for stationary performances or to follow moving artists.

 2. Consider Your Lantern Stock